 Supported by generous funding from the National Science Foundation, this 8-week after-school program is held on Central Piedmont's Central Campus.

-As a participant, you will enroll in non-credit courses that provide you with project-based experiences in mathematics and your choice of science, technology or engineering.
-Upon completion of STEM Prep (video), you will:
+As a participant, you will enroll in non-credit, college-level courses that provide you with project-based experiences in mathematics and your choice of science, technology or engineering.
+When you finish STEM Prep (video), you will: